 The other area where we are always careful, is the container the food comes in, plastic? glass or tin?
 Some are in foil sachets too.
 Just to be aware of what can leach into the food you are serving.
 We normally stick to glass containers where we can to minimize any risk.
 Saving milk or food in glass containers.

 Some ideas that I used when our daughter was small.

+When our daughter was a baby, she would eat anything I made.
 She loved Broccoli and would cheerfully eat all of the meal I gave her.

 As she grew we had more challenges with her eating.
-I wanted to give a couple of tricks that I used to get her to eat a healthier diet.
+I wanted to give you a couple of tricks that I used to get her to eat a healthier diet.
 I have to admit I still use some of these methods if she is refusing certain vegetables.
 It still works!!

 I have often seen articles about hiding vegetables in a tomato sauce or a blended soup.